 Yes.
 A good defense attorney can absolutely convince a prosecutor to drop a DWI charge without needing to resort to a trial.
 Prosecutors don't like to waste time, and they definitely do not like to lose trials, so if a defense attorney can show that there are serious holes in the state's case, a reasonable, smart prosecutor will dismiss the charges.

 DWI law is extremely complicated.
 There have been endless volumes written about it, countless seminars given, and there are even specialized schools for lawyers to attend mid-career to become “specialists.”
-In reality, though, it all comes down to two simple things: finding problems with the case and convincing the prosecutor.
+In reality, however, it all comes down to two simple things: identifying issues with the case and convincing the prosecutor.

 Examining the Evidence

-One of the first orders of business for an attorney newly hired on a DWI case is filing a motion for discovery.
-This compels the state to show the attorney any evidence they have against the defendant.
-This includes all police paperwork from the arrest, dashcam videos, bodyworn camera videos, booking videos, breathalyzer maintenance reports and permits, officer certifications, and more.
+One of the first orders of business for a newly hired attorney on a DWI case is filing a motion for discovery.
+This compels the state to disclose to the attorney any evidence it has against the defendant.
+This includes all police paperwork from the arrest, dashcam and body-worn camera footage, booking videos, breathalyzer maintenance reports and permits, officer certifications, and more.

 There will, hopefully, be a lot of information in this discovery.
 An experienced DWI lawyer knows where to look to find the mistakes.
 Some of these mistakes can be very subtle, as little as a few wrong words here or a few minutes off there.
-There is a lot to look for, too much to list here, but below are a few examples.
+There is much to look for; too much to list here, but below are a few examples.

 Probable Cause

-Police officers need to have a reason for their actions.
+Police officers must have a lawful basis for their actions.
 They need a reason to pull you over for the initial stop, and they need a reason to arrest you for DWI.
 These reasons must be articulable.
 That is, the officer needs to be able to explain clearly why they did what they did.
 If a police officer pulls you over for no reason and then conducts a justified DWI arrest, the whole thing can be thrown out.

 The same logic applies to the officer requesting a breath test or arresting you for DWI; they must show a reason.
 Missouri law (RSMo 577.020) says that anyone operating a motor vehicle on public roads automatically consents to a test for alcohol or drugs in their blood, but only when an officer has reasonable grounds to believe they are operating a vehicle in an intoxicated condition.
 If they do not establish those reasonable grounds, a case can be thrown out.